 “YES!
 We can help with that.”

-Prior to joining LSNYC, Mr. Heintz spent six years as a litigation associate at Morrison & Foerster, LLP, where he maintained an active pro bono docket.
+Prior to joining LSNYC, Adam spent six years as a litigation associate at Morrison & Foerster, LLP, where he maintained an active pro bono docket.
 He clerked for the Hon.
 Cheryl L. Pollak, in the United States District Court, Eastern District of New York.
-Mr. Heintz has served on the Pro Bono Advisory Council for New York Lawyers for the Public Interest.
-He is also a founding member of the Brooklyn Family Defense Project’s Associate Advisory Board.
-Previously, Mr. Heintz was employed as the HIV-Related Violence Program Coordinator at the New York City Gay and Lesbian Anti-Violence Project, and as Director of Education at the Gay Men’s Domestic Violence Project.
+He has served on the Pro Bono Advisory Council for New York Lawyers for the Public Interest.
+Adam is also a founding member of the Brooklyn Family Defense Project’s Associate Advisory Board.
+Previously, Mr. Heintz was employed as the HIV-Related Violence Program Coordinator at the New York City Gay and Lesbian Anti-Violence Project.
 Mr. Heintz received his B.A. from Oberlin College, and J.D. from NYU Law School.